- Discover deleted several key benefits for travelers, including purchase protection, auto rental insurance, and flight accident insurance.

 The travelers who know about the changes are trying to decide what to do.
 Should they cancel their cards or stay and buy the benefits elsewhere?
 Travelers who don’t know about the changes may find out the hard way this summer when they take vacations assuming that their cards cover them.

-It’s important — check your card benefits now
+It’s important — check your credit card travel benefits now

 Some cardholders are already unhappy.
 Lynda Condie, a retired midwife from Mendham, N.J., says she was “devastated” when her Chase United MileagePlus credit card stopped providing travel insurance benefits.
 “We had used that benefit twice — once when my father died and another time for a cruise,” she says.
 “It was great for peace of mind and saved a lot of money.”